 - Alberta Blue Cross Coverage for Seniors, which covers 70% of the medication cost with a maximum payment by the recipient of $25 per prescription.
 The medication must be listed on the Alberta Drug Benefit List.

-- Alberta Aids to Daily Living (AADL), which covers a wide variety of supplies including, for example, incontinence products (protective underwear) which can become quite expensive.
-These supplies are provided free-of-charge to low-income Albertans receiving income assistance.
+- Alberta Aids to Daily Living (AADL), which covers a wide variety of supplies from approved vendors including, for example, incontinence products (protective underwear) and wheelchairs, which can become quite expensive.
+As indicated in the AADL Eligibility guidelines, these supplies are provided free-of-charge to low-income Albertans receiving income assistance.
 Other Albertans pay 25% of the cost with a maximum of $500 per year.
 This benefit falls under the Alberta Aids to Daily Living and Extended Benefits Regulation.